 Let’s start with finding out if your cat is angry.
-There are the obvious signs if the cat is in attack mode, hissing, growling or even swiping at you.
+There are obvious signs if the cat is in attack mode, hissing, growling, or even swiping at you.
 However, let’s say it’s not so obvious.
 Some signs to look for are dilated pupils, they make themselves appear larger by puffing the fur out and placing their ears back.
-When you realize your cat is angry, the best option is to avoid eye contact, stop touching them in case they try to bite you or scratch you and slowly back away before continuing the process to calm them down.
+When you realize your cat is angry, the best option is to avoid eye contact, stop touching them in case they try to bite you or scratch you, and slowly back away before continuing the process to calm them down.

 Sometimes we all need space

 Just like when we get angry and we need a moment alone.
 Cats (and dogs) need some space to calm down.
-Your next best option is to ignore the cat’s aggressive behavior and close the door to the room that they are in (if this is possible) and let them calm down alone.
+Your next best option is to ignore the cat’s aggressive behavior close the door to the room that they are in (if this is possible) and let them calm down alone.
 Alone time is best before approaching again.
-If you need to approach them again, long sleeved shirt and gloves are best in case they are still a little moody.
+If you need to approach them again, a long-sleeved shirt and gloves are best in case they are still a little moody.
 You can use a wand and a feather to play with the cat to gain control of the situation.
-Also use this to have them chase it to let out their frustration and aggression.
+Also, use this to have them chase it to let out their frustration and aggression.
 Just like dogs, cats like rewards.
 So rewarding the cat for calming down also positively reinforces this behavior.

-There are calming sprays out there that you can spray on their beds and pillows where they sleep if the anger is a common occurrence.
+There are calming sprays out there that you can spray on their beds and pillows where they sleep if anger is a common occurrence.

 Sometimes your cat is telling you they are in pain and need other help.
-A vet check up never hurts to make sure everything is in good working order.
+A vet check-up never hurts to make sure everything is in good working order.

 I hope you have found some of these tips helpful.
-Stay tuned for my tips on calming your pets and reading communication signs from your dogs. – Allison
+Stay tuned for my tips on calming your pets and reading communication signs from your dogs.